Structure and Supply Chains

 We have a diverse supply chain providing a range of goods and services including property contractors, office supplies and corporate services.
 We expect our contractors, suppliers and business partners to share the same high standards regarding our zero-tolerance commitment to tackling modern slavery and human trafficking.
 We will not knowingly trade with, support or work with organisations involved in slavery or human trafficking in any way.

-Our policies set out our approach to identifying and tackling modern slavery activity:
+Our relevant policies set out our approach to identifying and tackling modern slavery activity, these

-- Probity Policy – high standards of probity and ethical behaviour are clearly set out for Board Directors and colleagues
+- Employee & Director Codes of Conduct - high standards of probity and ethical behaviour are clearly set out for Board Directors and colleagues.

-- Whistleblowing Policy - confidential arrangements to encourage staff to report concerns / wrongdoing
+- Confidential Reporting (Whistleblowing) Policy - confidential communication and reporting arrangements are in place to encourage staff to report concerns / wrongdoing.

 Our employment practices include: